calgo-lab/BGR/README.md

 # SoilNet: A Multimodal Multitask Model for Hierarchical Classification of Soil Horizons
-Submitted to the 39th Conference on Neural Information Processing Systems (NeruIPS 2025)
+Submitted to the 39th Conference on Neural Information Processing Systems (NeurIPS 2025)

 **Authors:** Anonymized Authors